-- 3.2.1 An applicant must: - 3.2.1.1 Hold a professional degree in architecture from a program accredited by NAAB; or - 3.2.1.2 Obtain an evaluation report in accordance with Board requirements stating that the applicant has met the NCARB Education Standard through the Education Evaluation Services for Architects (EESA) through NAAB. - 3.2.1.2.1 If education deficiencies are not resolved by EESA, the Board will review and make a determination of the appropriate corrective measures to remove the deficiency.
+- 3.2.1 Candidates for initial licensure must: - 3.2.1.1 Hold a degree in architecture from a NAAB- or CACB-accredited program; or - 3.2.1.2 Obtain an evaluation report in accordance with Board requirements stating that the applicant has met the NCARB Education Standard through the Education Evaluation Services for Architects (EESA) through NAAB.

-3.3 Experience
+3.3 Experience Requirements

-3.3.1 Completion of AXP, or its equivalent as determined by NCARB, is required prior to licensure.
+3.3.1 Candidates for initial licensure must complete AXP, or its equivalent as determined by NCARB.

-3.4 Examinations
+3.4 Examination Requirements

-- 3.4.1 The Examination used by the Board to determine eligibility for licensure is the current NCARB Architect Registration Examination (ARE) as accepted by the Board. - 3.4.1.1 The Board will follow NCARB's policies on scheduling and retaking the ARE. - 3.4.1.2 The Board will verify applicant eligibility and forward eligibility information to NCARB. - 3.4.1.3 The Board may allow candidates to make application to take all divisions of the ARE after verification of having met the education requirements and establishing an NCARB record for the purpose of documenting architectural work experience in AXP or its equivalent as determined by NCARB. - 3.4.1.4 The Board will allow applicants to take the ARE at any NCARB-approved test center. - 3.4.1.5 The Board will accept the examination result as determined by NCARB. - 3.4.1.6 If there is any alleged improper behavior on the part of an applicant, the Board will investigate the allegation and take appropriate action. - 3.4.1.7 An applicant must have passed the examination in accordance with the NCARB pass/fail standards current at the time the applicant took the examination. - 3.4.1.8 For security reasons, items in the examination will not be available for review by the examinee.
+- 3.4.1 Candidates for initial licensure must pass the current NCARB ARE Examination and the Nebraska E&A Act Examination. - 3.4.2 The ARE Examination - 3.4.2.1 The Board will follow NCARB's policies on scheduling and retaking the ARE. - 3.4.2.2 The Board will accept the ARE result as determined by NCARB. - 3.4.2.3 If there is any alleged improper behavior on the part of an applicant, the Board will investigate the allegation and take appropriate action. - 3.4.2.4 An applicant must pass the examination in accordance with the NCARB pass/fail standards current at the time the applicant took the examination. - 3.4.2.5 For security reasons, items in the examination will not be available for review by the examinee.
 Examinees have the right to review or challenge failed divisions of the ARE through the Board in accordance with NCARB rules and policies.